 I hope after reading my article you have a better understanding of the different yarn weight categories.
 Just remember, yarn weights and crochet hook sizes are guidelines only.

-To help you more, check out these articles: Yarn weight Comparison, Crochet Stitches, Crochet abbreviations, Guide to Crochet Thread Sizes, Best Crochet Sets and Crochet Patterns for Beginners.
+To help you more, check out these articles: Yarn weight Comparison, Crochet Stitches, Crochet abbreviations, Guide to Crochet Thread Sizes, Crochet Sets and Crochet Patterns for Beginners.
 Or you can head on to our Facebook Page for more patterns.

 Once you start crocheting, you will learn that patterns call for a different size crochet hook than what the yarn weight recommends.